THE GUARDIAN

 Set specific check-in times: 9am and 6pm only.
 When the urge arises outside these times, notice it.
 Name it: "That is Guardian anxiety.
 The money has not disappeared.
 I will check at 6pm."

 Do this for two weeks.
-The anxiety decreases as your nervous system learns money does not vanish between checks.
+The anxiety lessens as the nervous system learns money does not vanish between checks.

 2. The Worst-Case Reality Check